goitacademy/javascript-homework/v2/11/README.en.md

 # Task - image search

-Build a front-end part of a keyword search and image viewer application.
+Build the front-end part of a keyword search and image viewer application.
 Add some decoration to the interface elements.
 Check out the demo video of the app.

 https://user-images.githubusercontent.com/17479434/125040406-49a6f600-e0a0-11eb-975d-e7d8eaf2af6b.mp4